VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_resources.rst

 Using the CLI
 -------------

+Compute resources can also be configured via the CLI:

 .. code-block:: sh

     verta deployment update endpoint /some-path --model-version-id "<id>" \
         --strategy direct \
         --resources '{"cpu_millis": 250, "memory": "512Mi"}'

+``--resources`` takes a JSON string representing its value.
+The Python API documentation for :ref:`update-resources` contains a JSON-equivalent example for the object.